pythonbay-sr/officefusion_1.0/README.md

 # Office Fusion

-Digital Assistant is a desktop GUI made for daily tasks like calendar, time, opening up websites...
-That's all this version offers for now.
-Soon in new updates new features will come : weather and voice control.
-Here's how to use this app :
+Office Fusion is a desktop GUI made for project management and adding daily tasks.
+Here's what the app offeres :

-1. Time
+1. Project Management
 2. Calendar
-3. Opening Websites - For now 4 websites can be open.
-Those are : Google, Netflix, Spotify and Apple.
-In order for them to open you need to type their name with no caps (for example "google", "netflix", "spotify", "apple".
-Then click "Enter" (with a mouse).
+3. Alarm & Clock
-4. Alarm
+4. Weather

-# Home Page :
+# 1. Home Page :

 ![alt text](https://github.com/nikolakosticc/officefusion_1.0/blob/main/images/home.png)

+# 1.1 How to add a project :

+Fill in the title and/or description and people fields and hit "Add project" button.
+After that your project will be added to the path of this software in a .txt form.

-# PDF Viewer
+# 2. PDF Viewer :

 ![alt text](https://github.com/nikolakosticc/officefusion_1.0/blob/main/images/pdf_viewer.png)